markedjs/marked/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-	If release PR, please add ?template=release.md to the PR url to use the release PR template.
+	If release PR, add ?template=release.md to the PR url to use the release PR template.

 	Otherwise, you are stating the this PR fixes an issue that has been submitted; or, describes the issue or proposal under considersation.

 -->

 ## Description